 The Focus on results principle is used to ensure that project teams place more importance on what they are trying to achieve (results), rather than on how they are trying to achieve it (work packages).
-This principle is to help project teams avoid continual spending of resources on work packages that are not achieving the desired results.
+This principle is to help project teams avoid continual spending of resources on work packages that are not achieving the desired results, and instead to seek out the quickest and most cost-effective means of achieving desired results.

-The Focus on results principle is applied by a clear definition of the desired results in the Project plan, together with goals, objectives, and associated indicators used to evaluate when each result has been achieved (see Documents).
-Progress towards achieving the desired results is then tracked through status meetings (see Managing progress process).
+The Focus on results principle is applied by a clear definition of the desired results in the Project plan, together with the objectives and associated indicators used to evaluate when each result has been achieved (see Documents).
+Progress towards achieving the desired results is then tracked through the Managing progress process.
 If the project's results are in danger of not being achieved within the schedule and budget parameters outlined in the Project plan, then the Project plan is either updated or the project is closed (see Managing risks and issues processes).
 Under this principle, a project has failed if it has delivered all of the work packages but not achieved the desired results outlined in the Project plan.
 Conversely, a project has succeeded if the results have been achieved despite major changes to some or all of the work packages outlined in the original Project plan.
-For example, a project that delivered online training in law enforcement to a government's forest department staff would have failed if that work package did not achieve the desired result of an improvement in law enforcement skill levels of those forest department staff.
+For example, a project that delivered online training in law enforcement to a government's forest department staff would have failed if that work package did not achieve the desired result of an improvement in law enforcement skill levels for those forest department staff.